InLoveWithJava/regions-directory/README.md

 ### Special features
 -   This aplication uses Spring Cache.
 Entities are written to the cache when fetching by ID.
 The cache is overwritten when the entities are updated.
 Entities are removed from the cache when they are removed from the database.
 All this provides us with faster access to the data that is used.
--   You cannot save 2 records to the database with the same names and abbreviated names (both of these fields must be equal for two records).
+-   You cannot save 2 records to the database with the same names and abbreviated names.
 When you try to add identical information about the region, the Forbidden status is returned and no duplicate entry appears.
 -   When adding a new region, extra spaces are removed from its fields.

 ## Tests